-We meet people every day who are sick and tired of dealing with missing or broken teeth.
+We meet new patients every day who are sick and tired of dealing with missing or broken teeth!
+As a matter of fact, our office primarily treats middle aged patients whose main concern is the fact most of their teeth are either missing or have broken down!
 Not only are they tired of not being able to chew, but they’re tired of the discomfort.
 Above all, they’re tired of being embarrassed of their teeth.

 Why are Lost Teeth a Problem?

 We Need Healthy Teeth to Eat Healthy Food!

 Having fewer teeth makes it hard to bite and chew.
 When we are missing teeth, we have to shift our food to chew where we have teeth.
 This not only stresses our remaining teeth, but it also makes it harder to eat chewy and crunchy foods.